magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/loriot.md

 ## Overview

 LORIOT is LoRaWAN network designed for connecting your devices using LoRaWAN stack.
-After integrating LORIOT with the ThingsBoard, you can connect, communicate, process and visualize data from devices in the ThingsBoard IoT platform.
+After integrating LORIOT with the IoT Hub, you can connect, communicate, process and visualize data from devices in the IoT Hub IoT platform.

 ## Create LORIOT account